Ikecruz/dopo-frontend-II/README.md

 Alright, buckle up because this story is a bit twisty.
 So, you see, once upon a coding spree, Dopo-Frontend emerged into the GitHub universe for coursework one.
 Everything was fine and dandy, and the code lived happily ever after... until coursework two arrived.

 In a shocking turn of events, Dopo-Frontend-II was born, seemingly out of nowhere.
-It's like the unexpected sequel to your favorite movie that you didn't even know you needed (El camino to Breaking Bad basically).
+It's like the unexpected sequel to your favorite series that you didn't even know you needed (El camino to Breaking Bad basically).
 Confusing?
 Absolutely.
 Necessary?
 Well, that's debatable.

 ### 🚀 The Sequel That Outgrew Its Predecessor